Nonoon971/AI_Advanced-CSULB-NDOUDI-Fall2023/README.md

 This assignment provides practical exposure to building and training CNNs, emphasizing data preparation, model architecture, and evaluation techniques in deep learning.

 ### Assignment 7 - Classifying CIFAR-100 Images with Convolutional Neural Networks
-This assignment involved designing and implementing convolutional neural networks (CNNs) for classifying images from the CIFAR-100 dataset.
+The CIFAR dataset can be found here: https://www.cs.utoronto.ca/~kriz/cifar.html This assignment involved designing and implementing convolutional neural networks (CNNs) for classifying images from the CIFAR-100 dataset.
 The key tasks included:

 * Dataset Preparation: Dividing the CIFAR-100 training dataset into a sub-training set and a validation set, allocating 20% of the training data for validation.